Juan Pablo de Rivero Vaccari, Ph.D., M.S.B.A.

 Stroke: Stroke is a major problem affecting populations worldwide.
 It is the second most common cause of death in the world after heart disease.
 In the United States stroke is the fourth leading cause of death, and the societal costs are approximately 80 billion dollars, which are expected to double by the year 2030.
 Moreover, the inflammatory response is a key contributor to the deleterious outcomes after stroke.
 As a result, it is important to identify new and better anti-inflammatory therapies aimed at successfully treating this patient population.

-Inflammaging, Alzheimer’s Disease (AD) and Parkinson’s Disease (PD): As we age our brain produces a basal level of inflammation that progresses over time, a phenomenon referred to as inflammaging.
-This inflammatory response in part contributes to the cognitive decline associated with aging, and it also contributes to the development of neurodegenerative disease like AD and PD.
+Inflammaging and Alzheimer’s Disease (AD): As we age our brain produces a basal level of inflammation that progresses over time, a phenomenon referred to as inflammaging.
+This inflammatory response in part contributes to the cognitive decline associated with aging, and it also contributes to the development of neurodegenerative disease like AD.
 Thus, by therapeutically targeting the inflammatory response we have the potential to delay the onset of neurodegeneration.

 PROFESSIONAL AFFILIATIONS/MEMBERSHIPS